jungleistx/wolt_delivery_calculator/README.md

 - `number_of_items` must be atleast 1.
 - `time` must be valid ISO-format.
 App will convert any timezone to UTC.
 > [!TIP]
-> :pencil2: Try it in terminal:
+> :pencil2: Try it in terminal (not the same where app.py is running):
 > ```bash
 > curl -X POST -H "Content-type: application/json" -d "{\"cart_value\": 790, \"delivery_distance\": 2235, \"number_of_items\": 4, \"time\": \"2024-01-15T13:00:00Z\"}" "localhost:8000"
 > ```